davidj-brewster/cloudtechradar-templ/README.md

 ## Usage

 1. **Configure the products and classifications:**
-    - Edit `product_definitions.json` to define the products with their names, URLs, and image URLs.
+    - Edit `product_definitions.json` to define the products with their names, URLs.
+You don't need to search for the image URLs but can instead use the `update_images.py` script which will search for images for the products in your configuration and download some images to product_images subdirectory.
     - Edit `tech_radar_classifications.json` to classify the products into the desired categories.

 2. **Run the script:**